 There’s a lot you wish you could do with your car but would never dare to do.
-As a big fan of the British car show Top Gear, I’ve always heard about Land Rovers but didn’t really know what they were like until this past winter when I got to do the Hibernot experience with them in Toronto.
-During that drive, I was able to feel the awesome power of the 510 HP Range Rover Sport but I was hungry for more.
+As a big fan of the British car show Top Gear, I’ve always heard about Land Rovers but didn’t really know what they were like to actually drive.
 So when I found out that Land Rover had an actual driving school that involved off road terrain, I was all in.

 Land Rover Experience